Marrying A Surrogate

 perhaps a bit too reclusive, but other than that, she was the perfect wife and mother.

-After forty years of marriage, three children, seven grandchildren, Mark died.
+After forty years of marriage, three children, and seven grandchildren, Mark died.